Gyraline Accuracy VS Hunter Hawkeye:

 Purpose of Study

-This study looks to measure the repeatability and precision for total toe and camber of the Gyraline Platform alongside that of a Hunter Alignment Machine, the current industry standard wheel alignment machine.
+This study looks to measure the repeatability and precision for total toe and camber of the Gyraline Platform alongside that of a calibrated industry standard alignment machine.

 Methodology and Testing